uaineteine/Uaine.Version/README.md

-# VersionController
+# Uaine.VersionController

-A simple version controller written in c# for .NET core.
+A simple version controller written in c# for .NET

 Adaptable number of signifgant digits, special attribute names and comparisons of version numbers.